San Gimignano: What to See in Tuscany’s Tower Town

 San Gimignano at Night

-Ahhhh….!
-The tour buses have puffed their way down the hill, the shops are shuttered, and peace descends.
 Thanks to floodlit towers, the darkness never gets close to the black intensity of the olden days, but your imagination can still get a workout.

-Enjoy a lovely meal at one of San Gimignano’s restaurants and then walk off the pasta and wine with a stroll through the quiet piazzas.
-The later it gets, the quieter the streets become.
 And, unlike in the 14th century, walking the streets of San Gimignano after dark is not dangerous.
-No assassins are intent on revenging a vendetta; no watchmen are standing by to clamp into irons people ignoring curfews.
+No assassins are intent on revenging a vendetta; no watchmen are standing by to clamp into irons people who ignore curfews.

 Piazza della Cisterna in San Gimignano at night